 OFSI has the power to grant licences exempting certain transactions from the financial restrictions.
 It considers requests on a case-by-case basis, to make sure there’s no risk of funds being diverted to terrorism.

 It has also issued general licences that govern certain situations, such as the use of legal aid payments.

 You must contact OFSI even if you decide not to act for a person you know, or have reasonable cause to suspect, is a designated person.

-These changes, now found in Schedule 1 of the 2011 Regulations, were introduced by the European Union Financial Sanctions (Amendment of Information Provisions) Regulations 2017.
+These changes were introduced by the European Union Financial Sanctions (Amendment of Information Provisions) Regulations 2017.

 You’re required to make a report to OFSI if, because of information that has come to you in the course of your practice, you know, or have reasonable cause to suspect, that someone:

 - has committed an offence under the financial sanctions and asset freezing regimes or

 - is a designated person listed in OFSI’s consolidated list of financial sanctions targets